-Panoramic views aren’t the only sizzling feature in the upper saloon of this Westport 130; the lovely fireplace will spark interest, too.
-Built from GRP and with a top speed of 24 knots, this superyacht was designed by William Garden.
-She has accommodation for up to ten guests split across five staterooms, with additional space for seven crewmembers.
+Panoramic views aren’t the only sizzling feature in the upper saloon of Westport 130 Far Niente; the lovely electric fireplace will spark interest, too.
+Built from GRP and with a top speed of 24 knots, this superyacht was designed by William Garden, with Westport's in-house design team collaborating with Halffman Designs on the interiors of the 39.62 metre superyacht.
+She has accommodation for up to ten guests split across five staterooms, with additional space for seven crew members.

 At the forward end of the dining room on Serene is a magnificent glass-enclosed gas fire pit.
-Currently in 14th place on our definitive list of the top 200 largest yachts in the world, this 133.9 metre Fincantieri has seven decks, a hangar and two helicopter landing pads.
-Below decks a large salt water swimming pool can accommodate service craft and a submarine with a diving depth of up to 100 metres.
-She also boasts 4,500 square metres of interior space designed by Reymond Langton Design.
+This 133.9 metre Fincantieri had her interiors styled by Reymond Langton Design and boasts 4,500 square metres of interior space.
+Other amenities throughout her seven decks include a hangar and two helicopter landing pads, a large salt water swimming pool which can accommodate service craft and a submarine with a diving depth of up to 100 metres.

 Ramp up the romance and snuggle up next to this marble-finished 19th century English fireplace in the forward dining saloon of 100 metre superyacht Attessa IV.
 Originally built in 1999 by Hayashikane, Attessa IV was masterfully rebuilt by her loving owner Dennis Washington, for whom redoing yachts is his passion, pleasure and relaxation.
 The puzzle he worked on was how to keep such a large vessel intimate, both inside and out.
 To control the vastness of the space, he envisioned Attessa IV as having a waist at the area of the central ventilation and exhaust trunks amidships, and flares to widen the side decks fore and aft.Read More/From the archives: Inside Attessa IV's 2010 rebuild